GlenKPeterson/Paguro/README.md

 The good news is that all collection implementations now implement Serializable.
 Unless you use this project extensively, the map creation syntax is the only change you are likely to notice.
+Thanks @sblommers for spotting this issue and writing the key unit test!

 Anything that used to be implemented as an anonymous class, object, or lambda is now implemented as a serializable enum or sub-class.
 As a result, the following constants have moved.